-Establish and maintain a system of environment management appropriate to the enterprise, including:
+Establish and maintain a system of environmental management appropriate to the enterprise, including:

-- a) Collection and evaluation of adequate and timely information regarding the environmental, health, and safety impacts of their activities; - b) Establishment of measurable objectives and, where appropriate, targets for improved environmental performance and resource utilization, including periodically reviewing the continuing relevance of these objectives; where appropriate, targets should be consistent with relevant national policies and international environmental commitments; and - c) Regular monitoring and verification of progress toward environmental, health, and safety objectives or targets.23
+- a) collection and evaluation of adequate and timely information regarding the environmental, health, and safety impacts of their activities; - establishment of measurable objectives and, where appropriate, targets for improved environmental performance and resource utilisation, including periodically reviewing the continuing relevance of these objectives; where appropriate, targets should be consistent with relevant national policies and international environmental commitments; and c) regular monitoring and verification of progress toward environmental, health, and safety objectives or targets.

-MNCs are equally urged to disclose to the public and their workers information on the potential environmental, health and safety impacts of their activities.
-Such information should not only be timely but also it should be adequate, measurable and verifiable.24 In essence, the OECD Guidelines implore MNCs to make honest and transparent reports on the environmental impacts of their activities as well as measures aimed at controlling or ameliorating such environmental impacts.
-Moreover, MNCs are to engage in adequate and timely communication and consultation with host communities who are directly affected by their activities;25 avoid or mitigate the foreseeable environmental, health and safety-related impacts of their activities; observe the precautionary principle by acting proactively to avoid serious or irreversible environmental damage resulting from their activities; maintain contingency plans for preventing, mitigating and controlling serious environmental and health damage from their activities; continually improve their corporate environmental performance at the level of both the MNCs and of their supply chains; provide adequate education and training to workers in environmental health and safety; and contribute to the development of environmentally meaningful and economically efficient public policy that will enhance environmental awareness and protection.26
+MNCs are equally urged to disclose to the public and their workers information on the potential environmental, health, and safety impacts of their activities.
+Such information should not only be timely but it should also be adequate, measurable, and verifiable.
+In essence, the OECD Guidelines implore MNCs to make honest and transparent reports on the environmental impacts of their activities as well as to take measures aimed at controlling or ameliorating such impacts.
+Moreover, MNCs are to engage in adequate and timely communication and consultation with host communities directly affected by their activities; avoid or mitigate the foreseeable environmental, health, and safety-related impacts of their activities; observe the precautionary principle by acting proactively to avoid serious or irreversible environmental damage resulting from their activities; maintain contingency plans for preventing, mitigating, and controlling serious environmental and health damage from their activities; continually improve their corporate environmental performance at the level of both the MNCs and of their supply chains; provide adequate education and training to workers in environmental health and safety; and contribute to the development of environmentally meaningful and economically efficient public policy that will enhance environmental awareness and protection.